django-cms/django-cms/docs/extending_cms/app_integration.rst

         urls = ["myapp.urls"]
         menus = [MyAppMenu, CategoryMenu]

-You get the static entries of MyAppMenu and the dynamic entries of CategoryMenu both attached to the same page.
+You get the static entries of :class:`MyAppMenu` and the dynamic entries of :class:`CategoryMenu` both attached to the same page.

 ********************
 Navigation Modifiers
 ********************

-Navigation Modifiers can add or change properties of NavigationNodes, they even can rearrange whole menus.
-You normally want to create them in your apps menu.py.
+Navigation Modifiers can add or change properties of navigation nodes, they even can rearrange whole menus.
+You normally want to create them in your apps ``menu.py``.

 A simple modifier looks something like this::